kwindeezah/kwindeezah/README.md

 <div>
   I'm a Software Developer from Nigeria

-- 🔭 I’m currently working as a Software Developer and a Digital Markerter focused on content marketing
+- 🔭 I’m currently working as a Software Developer and a Digital Marketer focused on content marketing

 - ✍️  I'm also exploring Technical Writing

-- 🕰  I love reading, listening to music, and watching movies in my spare time
+- 🕰  I love reading, exercising, and watching movies in my spare time

-- 🤩 Fun fact: I use spaces over tabs

 - 📫 How to reach me: